Cyprus Investment Funds Statistics – December 2021Salvus Team

 - the y-axis on the left and the bars along the x-axis showing the Total Assets in EUR million, outstanding,

-Figure 1 – The progress of Total Assets in EUR million (bars), outstanding at end of period and the Number of Reporting Entities (line) since end of December 2010 until end of December 2020.
+Figure 1 – The progress of Total Assets in EUR million (bars), outstanding at end of the period and the Number of Reporting Entities (line) from the end of March 2011 until the end of December 2021.

 2. The Investment funds balance sheet data: liabilities table